ooiyeefei/bulk-iot-credentials-provider/README.md

 ## Complete the remaining provisioining of certificates and registration to IoT Core
 ### Bulk create certificates for location-12x
-- Open Cloud9 environment created for you. `cd provisioning-template/provisioning`
+- Open Cloud9 environment created for you and change directory to "provisioning" folder > `cd provisioning`
 - Create keys and certificate signing requests (CSRs) and upload to s3 provisioning bucket
 ```
 # We have 2 buckets to test for 2 different locations, "location-123" and "location-456"